Quick setup camper trailers that make camping easy

 • Tare: 1350 kg

-• Tow ball weight: 122 kg (140 kg as displayed)
+• Tow ball weight: From 122 kg

-Sahara Trailers SUV Teletrack
+Sahara Trailers Teletrack Series 4

 From $29,995

-While forward-fold campers are nothing new, the Teletrack has plenty of mod-cons and interior comfort for a trailer that goes from travel-ready to fully set up in under the magical 5 minute mark.
+While forward-fold campers are nothing new, the Teletrack has plenty of mod-cons and interior comfort for a trailer that goes from travel-ready to fully set up in under the magical 5-minute mark.
 Setting up is quick and easy, with components designed to connect seamlessly for efficient assembly.
-It sleeps four adults, has optional air-con, a simple one-winch set-up system and is off-road ready with 16 inch wheels and AT rubber.
+It sleeps four adults, has optional air-con, a simple one-winch set-up system and is off-road ready with 16-inch wheels and AT rubber.

 The spacious club lounge converts into a second bed, providing ample room for relaxing or sleeping.
 There are also about a billion other little touches and custom options.
 A positive pressure fan minimises dust ingress when underway, timber-free construction means there’s no chance of rot forming, and the kitchen features a four-burner gas stove, fridge integration, lithium batteries and a full annexe and shower tent for extended stays.
 The Teletrack offers excellent towing stability and is easy to tow, making it suitable for a wide range of vehicles and terrains.